 An indicator of good health in dogs is bright and shiny eyes.
 Shiny and bright eyes indicate basal tears are being created.
-Tears moistens the eyes and protects them from dust and other very fine debris.
+Tears moisten the eyes and protect them from dust and other very fine debris.

-If it happens too often, the tears may stain the dog’s hair and that should be sufficient reason to diagnose the cause of the watery eyes.
+If it happens too often, the tears may stain the dog’s hair and that should be sufficient reason to diagnose the cause of the Pomeranian watery eyes.

-Certain health conditions cause watery eyes so it’s vital to find the correct root cause of this problem.
+Certain health conditions cause Pomeranian watery eyes and Pomeranian eye problems so it’s vital to find the correct root cause of this problem.
 While it may be assumed that tears are just water, tears actually consist of many elements.

-How Blinking Affects Tear Production.
+How Blinking Affects Tear Production

 The major reason for acute runny eyes is when a foreign substance enters the eye.
 The dog’s reaction is to create excess tears to wash away this foreign matter.

 Even if only one eye gets affected, your Pomeranian will naturally blink both eyes.
 That normally causes additional tears to be produced.
 Combine that with the overflow and his eyes will end up being extremely watery.

 Tiny pieces of dirt are the biggest cause of watery eyes and this happens easily if the dog has been sniffing in grassy areas, or if your dog spends time outside in very dusty and windy conditions.

-If the object had been in the dog’s eye for a couple of hours, the eye may take a couples to settle down.
-Also, the tiny element in the eye can cut any part of the pet’s eye and that means more advanced treatment must be sought.
+If the object had been in the dog’s eye for a couple of hours, the eye may take a couple of hours to settle down.
+Also, the tiny element in the eye can cut any part of the Pomeranian's eye and that means more advanced treatment must be sought.